Ninja Nonsense

 Ninja Nonsense: The Legend of Shinobu (ニニンがシノブ伝, Ninin ga Shinobuden), also known as 2×2 = Shinobuden, is a Japanese manga series written and illustrated by Ryoichi Koga.
 The series subtitle is "The Nonsense Kunoichi Fiction".
 The manga was serialized in MediaWorks' Dengeki Daioh magazine between August 2000 and March 2006; the chapters were later compiled into four tankōbon volumes.
-The manga was released in English in North America by Infinity Studios under the title Ninin Ga Shinobuden.
+The manga was released in English in North America by Infinity Studios under the title Ninin ga Shinobuden.
 A 12-episode anime adaptation produced by Ufotable aired in Japan between July and September 2004.
 The anime has been released in North America by The Right Stuf International under the title Ninja Nonsense: The Legend of Shinobu.
 A sequel manga titled Ninin ga Shinobuden Plus began serialization on Kadokawa Corporation's Comic Newtype website in June 2020.

 Ninja Nonsense is an absurdist comedy series which follows a young woman named Shinobu as she trains to become a ninja.
 However, the series does not only focus on ninja training, but also focuses on Shinobu's lifestyle and friends through a series of disjointed comedic plot lines.
 The series uses character designs that favor a soft and rounded look rather than the slender bishōjo style.
 The original title of the series is based on a pun.
 In the Japanese numerical system, ni is two, and shi is four.
 Ni (2) × ni (2) = shi (4), therefore Ni-ni-n ga Shi-nobuden.

 Plot

 Ninja Nonsense is an absurdist comedy centering on Shinobu, a ninja apprentice, who is attempting to pass her ninja exams while Kaede, a normal schoolgirl, studies for her school exams.
 As a part of her exam, Shinobu is ordered to break into Kaede's room to steal her panties by her instructor, Onsokumaru.
-Shinobu, who despite her enthusiasm, possesses little if any actual ninja skills, believes herself to be invisible and 'sneaks' into Kaede's room.
+Shinobu, who despite her enthusiasm, possesses little if any actual ninja skill, believes herself to be invisible and 'sneaks' into Kaede's room.
 Since Shinobu is perfectly visible to Kaede, the mission does not go as planned.
 Despite all of this, Kaede takes pity on Shinobu and the two become close friends.
-Shinobu trains alongside other male ninjas identical in appearance, though one is known as Sasuke.
+Shinobu trains alongside other male ninjas who are identical in appearance, though one is known as Sasuke.